About the Council

 - At least 60% must be people with developmental disabilities, or parents / guardians.

-- Of this 60 percent, one-third must have developmental disabilities; and at least one-third must be relatives or guardians of people with developmental disabilities other than mental retardation.
+- Of this 60 percent, one-third must have developmental disabilities; and at least one-third must be relatives or guardians of people with developmental disabilities.

 - Another one-third must be immediate relatives or guardians of people with mentally impairing developmental disabilities, one of whom must be an immediate relative of an institutionalized or previously institutionalized person with a developmental disability;

 - None of these individuals can be an employee of a state agency, nor managing employee of other organizations receiving funds or providing services under the Act.

 - The state provides assurances that the federal membership requirements have been met.

 Federal Definition of Developmental Disability

 Developmental disabilities result from severe chronic mental and/or physical impairments which occur at an early age.
 The impairments are likely to continue indefinitely, and have a pervasive effect on an individual.

 The Developmental Disabilities Assistance and Bill of Rights Act of 1994 (Public Law 103-230), defines a developmental disability as: